Michael Jackson Juror Believes Singer Sexually Abused Wade Robson & Macaulay Culkin, Per ‘Radar’

-Micahel Jackson’s 2005 child molestation trial is being talked about yet again following the backlash from the documentary, Leaving Neverland, where Wade Robson and James Safechuck claim the King of Pop sexually abused them for years.
+Micahel Jackson’s 2005 child molestation trial is being talked about yet again following the backlash from the documentary Leaving Neverland, wherein Wade Robson and James Safechuck claim the King of Pop sexually abused them for years.

-According to Radar Online, Eleanor Cook, now 93, was juror number five during the trial, and she’s opening up about Michael Jackson, claiming that she believes the late singer sexually abused Wade Robson and actor Macaulay Culkin.
+According to Radar Online, Eleanor Cook, now 93, was juror No. 5 during the trial.
+Now, she’s opening up about Michael Jackson, claiming that she believes the late singer sexually abused Wade Robson and actor Macaulay Culkin.

 Although Robson has come out saying that he was sexually abused by MJ, Macaulay Culkin says his friendship with Jackson was never inappropriate.

 Both Robson and Culkin took the stand during Jackson’s trial in 2005 in order to defend the singer.
-However, since Michael’s death, Wade has admitted that he lied on the stand, and that the music icon did abuse him for many years.
+However, since Michael’s death, Wade has claimed that he lied on the stand, and that the music icon did abuse him for many years.
 Meanwhile, Macaulay still maintains that Michael never harmed him in any way.

 Cook says that after listening to both Wade and Macaulay’s testimonies in the courtroom over a decade ago, she didn’t believe a word either of the men said in defense of Michael.

 “I didn’t believe them.
 They were kids who grew up with Michael.
 I definitely thought he was guilty with all my heart and soul.
 I have always thought that.
-I have prayed about it,” Cook stated, adding that she also felt sorry for Michael Jackson, despite believing he was guilty.
+I have prayed about it,” Cook stated.
+She added that she also felt sorry for Michael Jackson, despite believing he was guilty.

 “I didn’t believe them,” Eleanor Cook said of Macaulay Culkin and Wade Robson, adding that she thought the boys made up the story to protect Michael Jackson. https://t.co/ojxhM0XNuK